DivanteLtd/headless-security.org/book/vsf-best-practices.md

 This is a recommended way.

+## Consider adding the token-based authorization for catalog requests

+All the write/user-sensitive operation are secured with token-based authorization in Vue Storefront.
+The catalog requests are open (via `vue-storefront-api` that can be used for limiting the data access, filtering etc).
+It might be worth considering the token-based, anti-csrf kind of authorization for catalog requests as well.
+It will let you easier control, throttle and limit the API request.
+That might be pretty usefull when not using the external WAF (Web Application Firewall) and still needing to implement some kind of anti-scrapping protection.
+I've desribed how it can work in the [`vue-storefront#4624`](https://github.com/DivanteLtd/vue-storefront/issues/4624)

 ## Add custom Express.js routes to fetch sensitive data

 As described above you might want to fetch the data from 3rd party/authorized data sources using `vue-storefront-api` or `storefront-api` custom extensions/modules.
 There is another way - adding server-middlewares directly within the `vue-storefront` application.